markpub/markpub/docs/MarkPub User Guide.md

 ```

 2. Go to [Netlify](https://netlify.com) and sign in with your GitHub account
+TODO: these instructions assume a specific Netlify setup.
+Do they belong in this document?

 3. Click "Add new site" > "Import an existing project"